System Requirements for Virtual Server Agent with Amazon

 The VSA proxy must meet the following requirements:

-- Operating system must be one of the following:
+- The VSA proxy machine must be one of the following types of machines:

 - Windows Server 2016